13 July 2021

 Sample configurations for different performance test types

 It is also worth taking a closer look at conducting various types of performance tests.
-In k6 it is extremely simple, because you use the same test script for this, only modifying the configuration in the options object.
-Below I present official example configurations for different types of tests:
+In k6 it is extremely simple, because you use the same performance test script for this, only modifying the configuration in the options object.
+Below I present official example configurations for different types of tests.
+These are practical enough and you can definitely execute scripts like these in your own project:

 Remember, it is extremely important to carry out all performance tests in a dedicated environment that reflects the configuration of the production environment as much as possible.
 Otherwise, the results will be biased.
 Which in turn will make analysis problematic or even impossible.